 Be Your Organization’s Window

 Have the view into how other organizations are increasing their efficiency and impact via their R&D efforts via a running list of what R&D looks like and what it has helped organizations in a similar context achieve.
 Be prepared to explain why these examples are relevant and how they could help meet specific organizational priorities.
-Nesta’s toolkit can help you think through how to communicate this information well.
+Nesta’s toolkit for innovation learning can help you think through how to communicate this information well.

 Find the Pockets